Justice man sentenced for fleeing and assault on an officer

 Joshua Blaine Cline, 43, of Justice, pleaded guilty June 27 to fleeing with reckless indifference and assault on an officer.

 Cline was sentenced as prescribed by state law, according to Gregory Bishop, Wyoming County prosecutor.
-Violation of fleeing with reckless indifference is punishable by one to five years in prison, and assault on an officer is punishable by not less than 24 hours nor more than six months in jail.
+Violation of fleeing with reckless indifference is punishable by 1 to 5 years in prison and assault on an officer is punishable by not less than 24 hours nor more than 6 months in jail.
 The sentences will run concurrently.

 “Having been involved in a number of high-speed chases myself, I understand the extreme danger that this type of irresponsible behavior poses – not only to the police officer, but to the community as a whole,” emphasized Bishop, who is a former West Virginia State Police trooper.